mamun2519/workshop/DSA/readme.md

 The following two programs are doing the same thing, sorting an array.
 Between these two program which one will perform better?

 ## Asymptotic Analysis

+Asymptotic analysis is a method used to describe the limiting behavior of a function or algorithm as its input size increases towards infinity.
+It's particularly useful in computer science for understanding the efficiency and scalability of algorithms by focusing on how their performance changes with large inputs, ignoring constant factors and low-level details